 September — the soft opening

 Season officially starts around 1 September when astronomical twilight returns.
-Dark hours are short (5) but aurora activity around the autumn equinox is historically strong — the "equinox effect" reliably elevates geomagnetic activity.
+Dark hours are short (5), but geomagnetic activity is statistically somewhat elevated around the equinoxes (the "Russell–McPherron effect") — a tendency in the averages, not a guarantee for any given week.
 Temperatures are still mild (+5 to −5°C) and the birch forests are in peak autumn colour.
 You can photograph aurora over gold-yellow landscapes — a look you can't get in mid-winter when everything is monochrome white.

 Strategy: book for the last 10 days of September to maximise dark hours.
 Don't expect the skies to cooperate every night — cloud cover is still 55-65%.